syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when the supplied serialNum cannot be recognized as a numeric value or a date.
+'#VALUE!'-occurs when the supplied serialNum cannot be recognized as a numeric value or a date.

-#NUM!-occurs when the supplied [returnType] argument is not one of the above listed permitted values.
+'#NUM!'-occurs when the supplied [returnType] argument is not one of the above listed permitted values.

-#NUM!-occurs when the supplied serialNum argument is numeric, but is out of range for the current date base.
+'#NUM!'-occurs when the supplied serialNum argument is numeric, but is out of range for the current date base.

 #### Workday.intl